CSRG-Group/dcs-notes.github.io/index.md

 ## Contact us

-Currently, the main contributors to this project are: Akram Ahmad (Repository owner), Edmund Goodman, Justin Tan, and Yijun Hu
+Currently, the main contributors to this project are: Akram Ahmad (Repository owner), Edmund Goodman, Justin Tan, and Yijun Hu.

-If you have any additional questions, or want to become more involved in this project, please feel free to DM us on WhatsApp or Discord.
+If you have any additional questions, or want to become more involved in contributing to this project, please feel free to DM us on WhatsApp or Discord.